 Twelve-year-old Sophie Foster is a telepath who has always assumed her secret is safe.
 But is it?
 When she meets Fitz, she realizes she’s not alone.
 Soon Sophie travels to a fantasy world where she can reveal her true identity—but that world is in danger, and only she can save it.

 If you liked the Harry Potter books for their immersive world-building and massive page counts, then Shannon Messenger’s Keeper of the Lost Cities series is for you.
 Reviewers call these big 400-plus-page books “brilliant,” “fun for tweens and grownups alike,” and “the best series ever.”
-The nine books in the series are Keeper of the Lost Cities, Exile, Everblaze, Neverseen, Lodestar, Nightfall, Flashback, Legacy, and Unlocked.
+The nine books in the series are Keeper of the Lost Cities, Exile, Everblaze, Neverseen, Lodestar, Nightfall, Flashback, Legacy, Unlocked, and Stellarlune.
 The books become longer and more complex as the story grows.
-One final book is planned.

 Storm Runner by J.C.
 Cervantes